On Yang-Mills Stability Bounds and Plaquette Field Generating Function: TUV Stability and Plaquette Field Correlations for an Approximate Model

-More precisely, for the approximate model, we will show that $\langle M_{\mu\nu}(x)M_{\rho\sigma}(x)\rangle$ is bounded uniformly in $a\in(0,1]$ and $0<g^2\leq g_0^2<\infty$.
-The importance of this result is that it shows us that the coincident point ($x=y$) physical plaquette-plaquette correlation behaves as ${\rm const}/a^d$.
-This behavior is analogous to what occurs if we transform the physical massless scalar field $\phi^u(x)$, by a local scaling factor, to a scaled field $\phi(x)\,=\,a^{(d-2)/2}\,(2d)^{1/2}\,\phi^u(x)$.
-The scaled field action is independent of the lattice spacing $a$.
-See Ref. \cite{M} and the Appendix for more details.
+The $a^{-d}$ behavior is analogous to what occurs if we transform the physical massless scalar field $\phi^u(x)$, by a local scaling factor, to a scaled field $\phi(x)\,=\,a^{(d-2)/2}\,(2d)^{1/2}\,\phi^u(x)$.
+The scaled field action is independent of the lattice spacing $a$ (see Ref. \cite{M} and Appendix A for more details.)
 Moreover, the scaled field correlations are bounded at coincident points, uniformly in $a\in(0,1]$, for $d=3,4$, and the unscaled derivative field two-point correlation has the {\em exact} value $2/(da^d)$, for dimensions $d=2,3,4$.

-In order to simplify the notation, like in Eq. (\ref{2plaque}), below ${\cal N}$ will mean the average of the identically 1 constant function with the relevant measure appearing in the associated integral, including the exponential density factor.
+In order to simplify the notation, like in Eq. (\ref{2plaque}), below ${\cal N}$ will mean the average of the constant which is identically 1, with the relevant measure appearing in the corresponding average integral, including the exponential density factor.

-For the complete model with gauge group $\mathrm U(N)$, the integrals do {\em not} factorize, but for the approximate model they do factorize, which makes much easier the plaquette-plaquette correlation analysis.
-For this reason, from now on, we deal with only the approximate model.
-Note that we also take the two plaquettes with external points to be vertical (at least one bond in the time direction).
+For the complete model with gauge group $\mathcal G\,=\,\mathrm U(N)$, the integrals do {\em not} factorize, but for the approximate model they do factorize, which makes much easier the analysis of the plaquette-plaquette correlation.
+For this reason, from now on this subsection, we deal with only the approximate model.
+Note that we also take the two plaquettes, containing the external points, to be vertical (i.e. with at least one bond in the time direction).

 To analyze the plaquette-plaquette correlation for the approximate model, we follow the same integration procedure employed before in our treatment of the partition function (see subsection \ref{sec3A}).
-The result is that {\em all} gauge integrals with densities given by the exponential of the actions, which do not contain the external points $x$ and $y$, factorize and correspond to single plaquette partition functions depending only on a single bond variable.
-They are present both in the numerator and the normalization integrals in the denominator in $\langle M_{\mu\nu}(x)M_{\rho\sigma}(y)\rangle$, and cancel out.
-After this partial cancellation, we are left in the numerator with integrals whose coordinate supports contain the $x$ and $y$ external points.
-However, since the single plaquette field correlation is zero by the $A\rightarrow -A$ symmetry, the only nonzero contribution occurs when the points $x$ and $y$ coincide.
+The result is that {\em all} gauge integrals with densities given by the exponential of the actions factorize, provided they do not contain the external points $x$ and $y$.
+As before, the factorized terms correspond to single plaquette partition functions depending only on a single bond variable.
+They are present both in the numerator and the normalization integrals in the denominator in $\langle {\cal F}^s_{\mu\nu}(x){\cal F}^s_{\rho\sigma}(y)\rangle$.
+Thus, they do cancel out.